Fine-Tuning Segment Anything Model (SAM)

 Significance of Fine-Tuning

-Fine-tuning is the process of adjusting a pre-trained model to better suit a specific task or dataset.
+Fine-tuning is adjusting a pre-trained model to better suit a specific task or dataset.
 For SAM, fine-tuning is particularly significant for several reasons:

 One Shot Fine-Tuning Approach